tavomoya/tavomoya/README.md

 ## Hi there 👋

-I am a Software Developer with more than 6 years of experience working with web technologies such as Node, Angular, Go and React.I'm a tech enthusiastic overall, excited about new tendencies and innovations on the tech environment.
+I am a Software Developer with more than 9 years of experience working with web technologies such as Node, Angular, Go and React.
+I'm a tech enthusiast overall, excited about new tendencies and innovations on the tech environment.

 ### Tech I'm currently using

-- Backend: Go, Node, Docker, Postgres, MongoDB
+- Backend: Kotlin, Go, Node, Docker, Postgres, MongoDB
-- Frontend: HTML/CSS/JavaScript, React, Angular
+- Frontend: Nothing at the moment

 <!--
 **tavomoya/tavomoya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.